sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 The firmware loaded onto the ZED-F9P or ZED-F9R receiver can vary depending on manufacture date.
 The RTK Firmware is designed to work with any ZED-F9x firmware.
 Upgrading the ZED-F9x is a good thing to consider but is not crucial to the use of the RTK products.

-A tutorial with step-by-step instructions for locating the firmware version as well as changing the firmware can be found [here](https://learn.sparkfun.com/tutorials/how-to-upgrade-firmware-of-a-u-blox-gnss-receiver/all).
+A tutorial with step-by-step instructions for locating the firmware version as well as changing the firmware can be found in [How to Upgrade Firmware of a u-blox Receiver](https://learn.sparkfun.com/tutorials/how-to-upgrade-firmware-of-a-u-blox-gnss-receiver/all).

 ### ZED-F9P